Last Updated on 3rd October 2020

 An agreement in principle isn’t the same as being approved for a mortgage.
 Only a formal mortgage offer is a clear intent from the lender that they’re offering you the mortgage.
 A decision in principle is only ‘in principle’ and is usually the first step towards your mortgage.

 This doesn’t mean to say that an agreement in principle is pointless.
 Getting an agreement in principle before you start your property search has many benefits.
 For instance, a mortgage in principle will indicate how much you’re likely to be offered.
 You can then plan your property search accordingly.
 It can be quite disheartening to find a property, only to apply and then be told that you can’t borrow the amount you had hoped for.

-Using a broker or going directly to a lender
+Should I use a broker or go directly to a lender?

 A lender will only ever show you their own products.
 You wouldn’t find a Natwest brochure in a Halifax bank, which is completely understandable.
-Lenders just don’t promote their competitors which is important to understand when searching for a great deal.
+Lenders just don’t promote their competitors.
+Although this may sound obvious, it’s important to understand when searching for a great deal.

 If you apply directly with a lender and they decline your mortgage application, it’s likely your credit score will take a hit.
 Mortgage brokers will also check to see if you’re eligible before applying.
 This simple method can keep your credit file intact.
 Our advisors certainly don’t apply for mortgages until they’re absolutely certain they’ll be approved.

 We also have whole of market access including specialist lenders for when a mortgage application isn’t straightforward.
 This may be due to adverse credit or a limited company using retained profits for example.
 You can make an enquiry at any time to check if you’re eligible for a mortgage.

 How difficult is it to get approved for a mortgage?